mliszcz/msc-thesis/presentations/defense/defense.md

 * Works with (or without) any framework,

-* Pluggable backends for communication with TANGO (may be integrated with mTango),
+* Pluggable backends for communication with TANGO (mTango can be used on server side),

 * Can run in Node.js (API only) and all major browsers (API + widgets),

-* Built with Node, available in npm, can be easily integrated into existing Node projects.
+* Built with Node.js, available in npm, can be easily integrated into existing Node.js projects.

 ---